Message Input UI

 2. The maximum number of message attachments has been reached.
 For this we should check the maxFilesLeft value from the MessageInputContext.

-Let's add these two checks:
+Let’s add these three checks:

 import { useMessageInputContext } from 'stream-chat-react';